 Walk details: 6.2 miles, 10 km – Ascent 270 m, Descent 380 m – Walking time 3 – 4 h

 Toll an Lochain is one of the most splendid corries in Scotland, the loch is enclosed by the sawtoothed pinnacles of An Teallach, this fabled mountain is perhaps the most impressive in Britain.

-It doesn`t come lightly, and the approach is not always straightforward yet archivable for most.
+It doesn`t come lightly, and the approach is not always straightforward yet achievable for most.
 It comes with a vast reward once the steep-sided rock faces come into view.

-We spent our lunch at the loch with magnificent views towards the Corrie admiring the brave who tackle the ridge.
-Once rested we find our way through another off-path section towards our descent track to Corrie Hallie.
+We spend our lunch at the loch with magnificent views towards the Corrie and possibly observing some of the hardy scramblers who tackle the ridge.
+Once rested we make our way through another off-path section towards our descent track to Corrie Hallie.

 A short drive away we can enjoy An Teallach beer from the local brewery in the Dundonnell Hotel before returning to Ullapool.